CTT - Compare Tree&Text for Windows — V1.0

 and later you can simply use /L- to disable report logging or /LO to overwrite the report in the file d:\somedir\somefile.txt.

-Here is the default list of folders, in order of decreasing precedence, in which the program will write the report (/L option) and will place the backup copies of deleted files (/D option of Tree Mode):
+8. Here is the default list of folders, in order of decreasing precedence, in which the program will write the report (/L option) and, in Tree Mode, will place backup copies of deleted files (/D option) and detailed reports regarding coherence (/P option):

-- the subdirectory CT in the user documents directory;
+• the subdirectory CT in the user's local settings folder;

-However, note that the backup directory will never be placed in a subdirectory of the source file directory (see the /D option with modifiers !a, !D, !E,!M).
+However, note that the backup directory and the coherence reports will never be placed in any subdirectory of the source file directory (see the /D option with modifiers !a, !D, !E, !M and the parameter Choice in the /P option).

 Back to summary.